marcusolsson/goddd/README.md

 I will update this README along the way, as I gain more insights.
 Therefore, the implementation may be different from the information in this document.

+This project is __not__ intended as a tutorial or guide on how to do DDD in Go.
+It is meant to be a learning experience.

 ## Design

 The purpose of this sample is because I wanted to learn Go and to see how well it can be used with Domain Driven Design.
 When faced with design challenges, I will lean towards the more idiomatic solution.